IS A PET SKUNK THE RIGHT PET FOR YOU?

 Laws are constantly changing.
 States can change their laws from skunks being legal one year and illegal the next.
 For this reason, you should subscribe to your State's Fish and Wildlife newsletter and monitor any proposed changes and be ready to take action and speak up against any changes that would negatively affect your pet skunk ownership.
 Never assume the rules will stay the same from year to year.

 Finding a veterinarian that can properly take care of your domestic skunk should be a top priority.
 Do you have or know of a veterinarian in your area that is willing and is knowledgeable in caring for your skunk?
-In addition, their staff should be vaccinated against rabies and knowledgeable in how to handle a pet skunk to minimize the chance of them being bitten while treating the skunk.
 Having a vet that knows skunks is important, and can mean the difference between a happy, healthy skunk, and one that does not thrive as well.
-It is best to have a knowledgeable vet and one that is willing to correspond with other qualified vets on acceptable methods of treatment.
+It is best to have a knowledgeable vet and one that is willing to consult with other qualified vets on acceptable methods of treatment.
 Skunk metabolism and needs differ from other pets they are accustomed to treating.
 Trying to treat them as a dog, cat, or even a ferret, could be detrimental to your skunk's well-being and life.
 Make an appointment to meet the vet in person, ask how long they have been treating skunks and how many skunks are seen in their practice.
-Also ask the question "what is your policy if my skunk bites your or a staff member".
-If the answer is the bite will be reported, leave immediately and find another vet.
-This could mean the difference between life and death for your skunk.

 Advance thought should be given about whether your home is the proper environment for a skunk.
 All members of the household should be equally eager and excited about the new "baby".
 Special consideration should be given to the other pets in your home.
 While a skunk will get along with most other pets, will those pets be willing to get along with a skunk?
 A skunk is a predatory animal and high prey drive animals such as a Jack Russell terrier should not be forced to live together with predators.
 By the same token, a skunk would not be a good choice if you have a pet such as a rabbit, hamster, etc. that the skunk may consider to be food for them.
+These would be food to a skunk in the wild so introduce with extreme caution and don't leave them unsupervised ever.
 Be prepared to keep other these types of animals totally separated from your skunk.
-Always supervise your pets when they are together and never leave them alone with each other.
 There have been instances where the most loving and trusted dogs attacked a skunk while the owner was away.
 We know of some skunks and ferrets that get along, but it is not recommended to let them free roam together unsupervised.
 Ferrets and skunks are natural enemies in the wild.
 Don't subject your new "baby" or other pets to injury or death because you didn't consider the entire makeup of your household.
 Having a skunk in your household will require changes to your lifestyle and everyone should be willing and ready to make the changes required to raise a happy, healthy skunk.

 Do you have children in the home?
 Skunks need to be carefully supervised around children.
 Small children especially do not always understand how to properly handle animals.
 The animal or the child could easily get hurt.
-Baby skunks have to be taught not to bite or your child could easily wind up with a bite.
-It is also possible that the child could react out of fear or pain and hurt the skunk if they get bitten.
 It is probably a better idea to wait on getting a skunk until children are of an older age and better understand the handling and care of a skunk.
 They should also know enough to keep doors leading to the outside closed so the skunk doesn't escape and also to watch when going in and out of doors to make sure the skunk isn't following them and trying to get out.

 Skunks require a lot of time and patience.
 Baby skunks require more.
 Time and attention are needed to mold them into bonded, friendly, loving pets.
 Babies need constant supervision, holding, cuddling and handling.
 A skunk left constantly alone and confined, not receiving proper attention on a daily basis can become aggressive and difficult to handle or want to sleep all day.
 A healthy skunk gets lots of exercise.
 They are curious animals that like to be out exploring and to have the warm feeling of being part of a family.
 You should allow them to roam in as much of your house as possible.
 An inactive skunk can become overweight.
 Obesity is the number one killer of skunks.
 An obese skunk becomes susceptible to a variety of health problems, including heart disease.
 Household routines may need to be adjusted to ensure your skunk gets the proper amount of exercise.
 The amount of quality time you spend with your skunk will reflect greatly on your skunk's personality.